calvinli723/markdown/README.md

 Description
 -------------
 Our language enables the user to generate fractals in the Graphics Interchange Format, commonly abbreviated as GIF.
-Specifically, the user should be able to program a fractal using a type of formal grammar called an L-system.
+Specifically, the user should be able to program a fractal using a formal grammar.

-We define L-system grammars as a tuple:
+We define our fractal-generating grammars as:
 ```
-    L = (alphabet, axiom, rules)
+    G = (init, rules)
 ```
 where